-At this point in your life, there's no way you're not using cloud computing, in one form or another.
-It's here, it's there, and it's everywhere.
+At this point in your life, there’s no way you’re not using cloud computing, in one form or another.
+It’s here, it’s there, and it’s everywhere.
+That’s why it’s not surprising that you can get aGoogle certification online nowadays.
 You might, however, not know or care about the specifics of the cloud and how it works.
 You just want to read your email and share your files without using thumb drives, right?
 Wrong.
-It's changing the way we communicate, share information and resources, and you should pay attention.
-In this article we are going to explore how it's going to help you, what you need to watch out for, and how it's already changed college and your experience, whether you realize it or not.
+It’s changing the way we communicate, share information and resources, and you should pay attention.
+In this article we are going to explore how it’s going to help you, what you need to watch out for, and how it’s already changed college and your experience, whether you realize it or not.

 There is no shortage of definitions of “cloud computing.”
 That’s partially due to the evolving nature of the concept.
 Let’s call it computing that uses the internet to share resources, information and software on demand.
 The real insight comes from examining the service models.
 In this paper on cloud computing, the author notes three distinct service models.
 They include Software (SaaS), Cloud Platform (PaaS), and Infrastructure (IaaS), all as a Service.

 SaaS is the cloud service you’ll likely recognize first. eCampus News claims that 6 of 10 campus technology officials are using Gmail for their student populations.
 Fifteen years ago, providing email meant managing an on-campus email server that might have included a web mail access account.
 Those days are gone, along with the dreaded campus server downtimes.
 That’s not saying Gmail doesn’t have its problems, but they also have the resources to manage them immediately.
 This provides a great advantage smaller schools that do not have the scale to employ a large IT staff.
 That means students at smaller schools get better software than they would have ten years ago.